jiayuem777/17637-menuserver/README.md

 6. Management page

 User can edit/create/delete stores, managers, employees on this page and also can change the relationship among the three.
+The user must have a role of 'Manager'.

 There are three parts on the page: Stores, Managers and Employees.

 Stores:

 One block shows the information of one store including the store ID, name, address and the managers and employees belonged to that store.
-The title "Managers / Employees" is a dropdown menu.
-By clicking on that, it will show the managers and employees in that store.

 On the left top of every block, there are two buttons: Edit and Delete.
 By clicking Delete, it will delete the store both from the page and the database.
 Clicking the Edit button, it will be directed to a new page, where you can change the name, address and the manegers & employees of the store.